You must be 21 years of age or older to purchase our products.

 How to Consume Cannabis Safely & Responsibly in Different Ways

-Many people report using cannabis to reduce anger, relax, and relieve health symptoms, as well as to generally feel better.
+Many people report using weed to reduce anger, relax, and relieve health symptoms, as well as to generally feel better.

 If it's your first time smoking weed, it can be difficult to decide which method is best for you.

-Common ways to smoke cannabis include joints, blunts, bongs, and pipes
+Common ways to smoke weed include joints, blunts, bongs, and pipes.

 Healthier alternatives to smoking weed include vaping (through dry herb vaporizers, vape pens, etc), dabbing ( through dab rigs, dab straws, dab pens, etc), edibles, and tinctures.